Mathématique: Chapter 61

 ::Will call soon::

 Since that time, Rush had heard nothing.
 At all.
 He’d tried calling the lad around noon, but there’d been no answer.
 He’d tried again at half-past two.
-He navigated to his contacts and gave it another go, leaning back against the wall, listening to the clatter of dishes in the nearby kitchen beneath the unanswered ringing of Eli’s phone.
+He navigated to his contacts and gave it another go, leaning against the wall, listening to the clatter of dishes in the kitchen beneath the unanswered ringing of Eli’s phone.

 It went to voicemail.
 Again.

-More than troubling, he decided, as he began to search Amtrak timetables for trains between New York and Boston.
-They ran fairly frequently, and it seemed, if the last diners didn’t linger, he might be able to catch a train that very evening.
-Of course, what he’d do when he got to Boston and failed to find Eli was not at all clear to him.
+More than troubling, he decided, as he searched Amtrak timetables for trains between New York and Boston.
+They ran frequently, and it seemed, if the last diners didn’t linger, he might be able to catch a train that very evening.

 “I told you not to engage,” Rush hissed, reopening his messaging app.